katyukha/odoo-rpc-client/docs/source/intro.rst

 And next all there same, no more differences betwen shell and lib usage.

-Use in IPYthon's notebook
+Use in IPython's notebook
 -------------------------

 To better suit for HTML capable notebook You would like to use IPython's version of *session* object and *openerp_proxy.ext.repr* extension.
 So in first cell of notebook import session and extensions/plugins You want::

     from openerp_proxy.session import IPYSession as Session  # Use IPython-itegrated session class import openerp_proxy.ext.repr              # Enable representation extension.
 This provides HTML representation of objects from openerp_proxy.ext.repr import HField  # Used in .as_html_table method of RecordList

+    session = Session()

 Now most things same as for shell usage, but...
 In some versions of IPython's notebook not patched version of *getpass* func/module,